 If you own a larger breed, bikejoring may be the hobby for you.
 Bikejoring consists of riding a bike with a dog pulling you along.
 Think of it as dogsledding, but instead of a sled, you are on a bike.
 The best dogs for this type of exercise are those that are high-energy and, most importantly, leash trained.
 Once you decide your pup is a fit, bikejoring could become the perfect way to tire out your dog and get some fun exercise yourself.

-If you are itching to participate in a competitive sport with your high-energy dog, Flyball is involves two teams that race in a relay-style game of fetch.
+If you are itching to participate in a competitive sport with your high-energy dog, Flyball involves two teams that race in a relay-style game of fetch.
 A ball is projected over several jumps, and a dog must race to retrieve it and bring it back.
 Flyball is open to all dogs, making it an excellent choice for energetic smaller breeds.

 If you aren’t the active outdoors type, you can still have a dog-centric hobby.
-Baking homemade dog treats is an excellent way to spoil your pup.
+Baking homemade dog treats are an excellent way to spoil your pup.
 There are countless recipes out there from creative biscuits to Fido-friendly meals.
 If you are the creative type, you could turn your hobby into a small business and sell your treats!

 No matter what hobby you choose, the important part is spending quality time with your dog.
 So, get out there and find an activity you both enjoy!